 Companion planting creates an environment in the garden that encourages the quality of nearby crops.
 Placing the right plants together can enhance growth, improve the soil, and control the insect population.

-The "Three Sisters" method of companion planting is the best historic example of how Native Americans created a system of companion planting using corn, beans and squash.
-Stalks of corn provided support for climbing beans, which did not compete with the corn--and provided their own nitrogen, while the squash created a dense cover to shade out weeds that would affect the corn and beans.
+The "Three Sisters" method of companion planting is an example of how Native Americans created a system of companion planting using corn (Zea mays), beans (Phaseolus vulgaris), and squash (Cucurbita).
+Stalks of corn provided support for climbing beans, which didn't compete with the corn, and provided their own nitrogen, while the squash created a dense cover to shade out weeds that would affect the corn and beans.
 This system provided a balanced diet from a single plot of land.

 Other Companion Plants

 Clover (Trifolium) has long been used as a companion plant around apple trees and will attract predators of the woolly aphid.
 Onions (Allium cepa) will repel borers, slugs, cutworms, and mites.
 Planting leeks (Allium porrum) will help improve fruit tree growth.
 Modern agriculture relies on chemicals and machinery to grow crops and control insects, while home gardeners can reap the benefits of companion planting to attract beneficial insects and avoid the use of insecticides on fruit trees.